Halitup/cmdswap-docs/docs/Tokenomics/CMDS-tokenmics.md

 - **Start of Supply**: from 10 000 000 CMDS tokens (allocated for the initial liquidity, marketing and strategic partnership purposes)
 - **Contract Address**: -

-Out of these 10 000 000 tokens, 400 000 BSW tokens will be used to secure the initial liquidity.
+Out of these 10 000 000 tokens, 400 000 CMDS tokens will be used to secure the initial liquidity.

 ### Distribution of Tokens